AnthoHansen/AnthoHansen/README.md

 Hi!
 I'm **Anthony Domínguez Conde**, a Full-Stack Developer specialized in building modern web solutions and SaaS platforms for businesses.

-Since **2022**, I've been working professionally designing and programming custom applications, management dashboards, and internal tools that help companies optimize processes and scale their operations.
+Since **2022**, I've been working professionally designing and programming custom applications, management dashboards, and internal tools that help companies optimize processes and scale their

+💼 **Currently working at:** Interamplifyoperations.

 My approach combines a solid **PHP, MySQL, Python** and **JavaScript** backend, along with modern and user-friendly interfaces, prioritizing security, performance, and scalability in every project.

 🌐 **My website:** [anthony.dominguezconde.com](https://anthony.dominguezconde.com)

 ---